 Because a true sale and a SISO share many attributes, the distinction between them has proven difficult to draw in securitization and other complex transactions.
 The existing case law is confused and confusing, and none of the commentators has found an approach to characterization that has been wholly successful.

 This Article offers a property-based methodology for determining whether a transaction is a true sale or a SISO.
 One must first identify the specific allocation of rights between the purported buyer and seller and then determine whether the seller has retained any meaningful economic interest in the receivables.
 The property-based approach builds on the analysis of the true sale issue by others and borrows directly from the existing learning, literature, case law, and codification concerning an analogous determination: whether a true lease of goods should be recharacterized as a SISO.
 By focusing on the essential attributes of a sale and a SISO, the property-based methodology provides a workable way in which to give effect to the policy underlying recharacterization.

 Harris, Steven L. and Mooney, Charles W. Jr., "When Is a Dog’s Tail Not a Leg?: A Property-Based Methodology for Distinguishing Sales of Receivables from Security Interests That Secure an Obligation" (2014).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1013.